We've independently reviewed this article to make sure it's as accurate as we can make it.

 Step 6: Reset the Circuit Breaker

-Once you’ve identified the faulty wire and fixed it, it’s time to reset the breaker and solve the problem entirely.
-To reset your breaker, simply turn it to “OFF” and then “ON” again.
+Once you’ve identified the faulty wire and fixed or replaced it, it’s time to reset the breaker.
+To reset your breaker, flip the switch to the “OFF” position and back on.

 Step 7: Replace Your Circuit Breaker

-These are general steps for common circuit breakers, but each brand and model may be different/ Make sure to follow the directions in your manual for the proper steps.
-If you’ve lost your manual, try searching the brand, model #, and “manual PDF” online.
+The steps below are for common circuit breakers; however, each brand and model may be different.
+Ensure you follow the directions in your manual for the proper steps.
+If you’ve lost your manual, try searching the brand, model number, and “manual PDF” online or refer to our free resource below.

 - Use your screwdriver and carefully remove the breaker panel cover plate.
 Next, find the breaker that needs replacement and turn it off by flipping it to the “OFF” position.